All Episodes

 It's not going faster there, but it's a necessity.

-So there's something called, a very old principle, which is called Occam's Razor principle.
+So there's something called a very old principle, which is called Occam's razor principle.

-And Albert Einstein also paraphrased it and said, we should do everything as simple as possible, but no simpler.
+It said we should do everything as simple as possible, but no simpler.

 So many scientists have paraphrased this principle.